 The medical standard of care refers to the duty all healthcare providers have to their patients in any given situation.
 Doctors, nurses, and other medical professionals are expected to make medical decisions.
 When they make a mistake or error that another reasonable healthcare provider would not have made, the physician may have breached their medical duty of care as described by the National Library of Medicine.

-Our legal team may need to consult experts within the medical industry to get an opinion as to whether your healthcare provider made a mistake or error that rises to the level of negligence.
-For your lawsuit to be successful, we must be able to show that the medical standard of care has been breached.
+Our legal team will consult with leading experts within the medical industry to build your case.
+Those experts must state whether your healthcare provider was negligent.
+To prove negligence, we must be able to show that the physician “breached the standard of care.”
 We must also show the healthcare provider’s negligence was the cause of your injuries and substantial damages.

 Do You Have a Medical Malpractice Claim for Cancer Misdiagnosis?

-If your healthcare provider misdiagnosed you with another medical condition or dismissed your symptoms and you were ultimately diagnosed with cancer, you may have a medical malpractice claim for cancer misdiagnosis.
-Misdiagnosis or a missed diagnosis is one of the most common types of medical malpractice, according to the Society to Improve Diagnosis in Medicine.
-Healthcare providers have an obligation to do their due diligence and complete the necessary testing to rule out more serious medical conditions before arriving at what they determine as the diagnosis for a patient.
+You may have a medical malpractice claim for cancer misdiagnosis if your healthcare provider failed to properly diagnose your cancer.
+Misdiagnosis, or a missed diagnosis, is one of the most common types of medical malpractice.
+This is according to the Society to Improve Diagnosis in Medicine.
+Healthcare providers must use due diligence to rule out more serious medical conditions before diagnosing a patient.

 If your physician failed to refer you to an oncologist, conduct necessary testing, or otherwise misdiagnoses your cancer, you may have the right to file a medical malpractice lawsuit against them.
 We will carefully review your medical records and consult other healthcare providers to determine whether your physician’s medical mistake amounts to misdiagnosis.
-If it does, we will be prepared to pursue additional legal action, whether that may be filing a medical malpractice insurance claim or a civil lawsuit.
+If it does, we will be prepared to pursue a medical malpractice insurance claim.

 Can I Be Awarded Punitive Damages?

 Yes, though rare, punitive damages can be awarded in Richmond medical malpractice lawsuits.
 Under Virginia Law § 8.01-38.1, if the defendant’s conduct is malicious, intentional, or shows a wanton or reckless disregard for others, punitive damages may be appropriate.
-For example, if a surgeon operates on the wrong patient, the surgeon could be ordered to pay punitive damages in addition to the compensatory damages you are entitled to.
+For example, if a surgeon operates on the wrong patient due to intoxication, the surgeon may owe punitive damages.
+This is in addition to the compensatory damages you are entitled to.

-However, it is important to know that there is a limit on the amount of punitive damages and medical malpractice lawsuits.
+However, there is a limit on the amount of punitive damages and medical malpractice lawsuits.
 For any injuries that occurred after July 1, 1988, the maximum amount of punitive damages that can be awarded in a medical malpractice lawsuit is $350,000.
 If you are unsure whether punitive damages could be awarded in your case, do not hesitate to consult your medical malpractice attorney in Richmond for answers.

 How Much Does It Cost to Hire a Medical Malpractice Lawyer in Richmond?